 In this case, the upper bound is $\frac{12 \log 2 (H(A)-R')^2}{(\log (|{\cal A}|-1))^2}$ for $|{\cal A}| \ge 3$ and $\frac{24 \log 2 (H(A)-R')^2}{(\log 3)^2}$ for $|{\cal A}| = 2$.

-In fact, the probability $P^A(\Omega_{R'})$ is the key quantity in the method of information spectrum, which is a unified method in information theory\cite{Han}.
-When the method of information spectrum is applied to the i.i.d. source, the probability $P^A(\Omega_{R'})$ is evaluated by applying Cram\'{e}r Theorem (See \cite{DZ}) to the random variable $\log P^A(a)$.
-Then, we obtain
+In fact, the probability $P^A(\Omega_{R'})$ is the key quantity in the method of information spectrum, which is a unified method in information theory \cite{Han}.
+When the method of information spectrum is applied to an i.i.d. source, the probability $P^A(\Omega_{R'})$ is evaluated by applying Cram\'{e}r's Theorem (see \cite{DZ}) to the random variable $\log P^A(a)$.
+Then we obtain